NYU-Molecular-Pathology/NGS580-nf/README.md

 ## Run the pipeline:

+To run the Nextflow pipeline in the current session:

-- on NYU phoenix HPC using 'module'
+- on NYU phoenix HPC using 'module', submits jobs to SGE scheduler

 ```
 make run-phoenix
 ```

-- on MCIT Power8 server using Miniconda
+- on MCIT Power8 server using Miniconda, runs jobs on host system

 ```
 make run-power

 ```

-- locally using Docker
+- locally using Docker, runs jobs on host system

 ```
 make run-local
 ```

-__NOTE:__ This should be run in a `screen` session, or submitted to the HPC with the following SGE submission script:
+To submit the parent Nextflow process as a job on the HPC system:

+- on NYU phoenix HPC

 ```
-./submit.sh run
+make submit-phoenix
 ```

-## Demo
+# Demo

 A demo dataset can be loaded using the following command: